46-neko/46-neko/README.md

   </a>
 </p>

-- 🔭 I’m currently working on a Reinforcement Learning Agent for Bullet Hell Games and a Neural Network Agent
+- 🔭 I’m currently working on a game and hacking stuff
-- 🌱 I’m currently learning C/C++, OpenGL/Computer Graphics, Assembly, AI, Genetic Algorithms, and Neural Networks
+- 🌱 I’m currently learning C/C++, OpenGL/Computer Graphics, Gamedev, Assembly, Hacking
 - 💬 Ask me about C and C++
 - ⚡ Fun fact: The first language I learned was Lua because >Valve